James Till: Stem cells

-Later career
+Later career and death

 In the 1980s Till's focus shifted, moving gradually into evaluation of cancer therapies, quality of life issues, and Internet research, including Internet research ethics and the ethics of List mining.

-Till holds the distinguished title of University Professor Emeritus at the University of Toronto.
+Till held the distinguished title of University Professor Emeritus at the University of Toronto.

-Recently, Till has been a vocal proponent of open access to scientific publications.
+Later in life, Till was a vocal proponent of open access to scientific publications.

 Until 2019, Till was an editorial member of the open access journal Journal of Medical Internet Research.

 Till was a founding member of the Board of Directors of the Canadian Stem Cell Foundation (no longer active).

+Till died on May 18, 2025, at the age of 93.